nealalan/LAB-AWS_webserver_via_terraform/README.md

   - I use my actual email address as my root and the first part (login) of my email as my main account.
   - Select AWS access type: AWS Management Console

+- New User: terraform user.
-- Use IAM to create a new terraform user.
-This is what the script will use.
+  - This is what the script will use from your computer for access to AWS.
   - Select AWS access type: Programmatic access
 ![](https://github.com/nealalan/LAB-AWS_webserver_via_terraform/blob/master/images/Screen%20Shot%202018-12-13%20at%207.29.42%20PM.jpg?raw=true)
   - Attach existing policies:
     - AmazonVPCFullAccess
     - AmazonEC2FullAccess